All Episodes

 He listened to everybody.

-He worked very hard uh to try to get this thing done.
+He worked very hard to try to get this thing done.

 And I think that President Trump probably has a better sense of how complicated legislative processes are today.

-Uh, but he I think can h hold his head up and say, look, you know, he tackled a really, really, really hard thing.
+But he, I think, can hold his head up and say, look, you know, he tackled a really, really, really hard thing.

-And um I think that uh he is going to come back uh with other bills that he's that are going to be easy to pass, and ultimately I'm convinced Dr. Price uh is going to be capable of bringing together the House and Senate and getting a bill that will actually be very popular and have a lot of support.
+And ultimately, I'm convinced Dr. Price is going to be capable of bringing together the House and Senate and getting a bill that will actually be very popular and have a lot of support.

-I actually thought uh Speaker Ryan's comments were right exactly the right tone.
+I actually thought Speaker Ryan's comments were right exactly the right tone.

 This is a hard thing to do.